A Datalog-based Computational Model for Coordination-free, Data-Parallel Systems: Coordination-freedom Refined

-\eat{This prove why the previous definition of coordination-freeness was not appropriate for our context: coordination-freeness was related with communication-freeness, and certain non-monotonic queries exists which are communication-free.} With Proposition \ref{te:epic} we described one of the characteristics of hashing queries: they are bounded and communica\-tion-free.
-In the next section, we will see that a larger class of queries can be computed in a communication-free way: \emph{embarrassingly parallel queries} \footnote{The term embarrassingly parallel comes from the parallel computing field, where it refers to the class of problems parallelly solvable by a set of tasks, without resorting to communication \cite{Foster:1995:DBP:527029}.}.
+\eat{This prove why the previous definition of coordination-freedom was not appropriate for our context: coordination-freedom was related with communication-freedom, and certain non-monotonic queries exists which are communication-free.} With Proposition \ref{te:epic} we have described one of the characteristics of restricted queries: they are communica\-tion-free.
+In the next section we will see that a larger class of queries can be computed in a communication-free way.
+These will be called \emph{embarrassingly parallel queries}~\footnote{The term embarrassingly parallel comes from the parallel computing field, where it refers to the class of problems parallelly solvable by a set of tasks, without resorting to communication \cite{Foster:1995:DBP:527029}.}.

-\section{CALM in rsync Systems}
+\section{CALM in Rsync Systems}

-The original version of the CALM principle as postulated in Conjecture \ref{cn:calm_new} is trivially not satisfiable in \emph{bsp} systems, because some monotonic queries exist -- \ie unconnected queries, \cf Section \ref{sec:parallel} and Example \ref{ex:not_connected} -- that are not coordination-free as specified in Definition \ref{df:specification_coordination_free}.
+As we have seen, the original version of the CALM principle as postulated in Conjecture \ref{cn:calm_new} is trivially not satisfiable in \emph{bsp} systems, because some monotonic queries exist -- \ie unconnected queries, \cf Section \ref{sec:parallel} and Example \ref{ex:not_connected} -- that are not coordination-free in the sense of Definition \ref{df:specification_coordination_free}.
 We will then prove the CALM conjecture just for the remaining class of monotonic queries.
 In the remainder of the section we will then close the circle by discussing how the notion of coordination introduced in \cite{AmelootNB13} collapses into the one we proposed, once the synchronization constraints are weakened.